browserengineering/book/book/scheduling.md

 ===========

-Well, one option, of course, is optimizing raster-and-draw, or even render.
-And we'll do that in the [next chapter](animations.md) But another option---complex, but worthwhile and done by every major browser---is to do the render step in parallel with the raster-and-draw step by adopting a multi-threaded architecture.
-Not only would this speed up the rendering pipeline (dropping from 85 to 62 milliseconds) but we could also execute JavaScript on one thread while the expensive `raster_and_draw` task runs on the other.
+Well, one option, of course, is optimizing raster-and-draw, or even render, and we'll do that in [Chapter 13](animations.md) But another option---complex, but worthwhile and done by every major browser---is to do the render step in parallel with the raster-and-draw step by adopting a multithreaded architecture.
+Not only would this speed up the rendering pipeline (dropping from 85 to 62 ms) but we could also execute JavaScript on one thread while the expensive `raster_and_draw` task runs on the other.

-Let's call our two threads the *browser thread*[^also-compositor] and the *main thread*.[^main-thread-name] The browser thread corresponds to the `Browser` class and will handle raster and draw.
+Let's call our two threads the *browser thread*[^also-compositor] and the *main thread*.[^main-thread-name] The browser thread corresponds to the `Browser` class and will handle raster-and-draw.
 It'll also handle interactions with the browser chrome.
 The main thread, on the other hand, corresponds to a `Tab` and will handle running scripts, loading resources, and rendering, along with associated tasks like